 There’s something extra spooky about spiders.
 It might be the sticky webs they weave.
 Maybe it’s their many legs.
 Most likely, though, it’s the fangs.
 Whatever the reason, they make a great Halloween party theme!
-Read on to find out how I styled a purple and green Spooky Spider Halloween Party that is perfect for pre-trick-or-treating (or this year a replacement for trick-or-treating!)
+Read on to find out how I styled a purple and green Spooky Spider Halloween Party that is perfect for pre-trick-or-treating!

 TIP: Tablecloths make great easy DIY backdrops!
 They are very affordable, come in tons of colors and patterns, and are easy to hang and remove with removable poster tack.
 This is a great way to change up a plain white wall for Halloween.

 Right under that, I hung the word “Boo” in spooky sparkling silver letters.

 Finally, I added some giant spider decor to guard the web and complete my backdrop!
 Spray painting a spider skeleton purple and re purposing my daughters stuffed spider!

 Next, I set up a trick-or-treat table underneath my backdrop.
 I used a black and white spider web tablecloth to cover the table with the image of silky spun webs.
 On each side of the table, I set out a variety of black and purple painted pumpkins.
 I covered these with all sorts of spiders, including black and green-painted spider pumpkin push-ins, plastic spiders, and glow-in-the-dark spiders.

 The center of the table was for the treats!
 I laid out three spider web wall decorations that I had painted lime green under the feet of a creepy crawly spider leg bowl holder.
 I placed a large purple bowl of candy in the holder…but here’s the trick!
 Whoever wants a treat has to brave reaching in under the watchful eyes of a giant spider skeleton guard!